Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Circadian Rhythm Misalignment: Why Gen Z Can't Sleep When They Need To

-Delayed sleep phase syndrome (DSPS) is a disorder where the body's internal clock is out of sync with social and environmental cues, like when to sleep and wake.
-This condition is more common among teenagers due to changes in circadian rhythms during puberty.
+Delayed sleep phase syndrome is more common among teenagers due to changes in circadian rhythms during puberty.
 For Gen Z, this means a natural tendency to stay up later and sleep in later.
-However, with early school start times and societal expectations, Gen Z often can't follow their natural sleep schedule, leading to chronic sleep deprivation.
+However, with early school start times and societal expectations, Gen Z often can't follow their natural sleep schedule, creating chronic sleep deprivation.

 Light Therapy and Sleep Schedule Reset: Solutions for Circadian Rhythm Disorders